axibase/atsd-use-cases/research/data-lib/us-debt/README.md

 ## Securities Portal

 The [United States Treasury](https://home.treasury.gov/) releases monthly reports detailing major holders of United States Treasury securities.
 The **Securities Portal** tracks this data for the last two decades, when foreign ownership of national debt began to significantly increase.
 In 1988, roughly 13% of the debt was foreign held.
 By 2007, that figure had increased to 25%.
-At the present, that number has reached 45%.
+At the present, foreign holders of national debt represent 45% of the total.

 ![](./images/national-debt-6.png)